 - USMLE Transcripts

-- 3 letters of recommendation (1 must be from your Program Director or Chairman)
+- 3 letters of recommendation (one must be from your Program Director or Chairperson)

 SUBMIT YOUR APPLICATION MATERIALS TO: